Skip to content

 • Noise floor

-• TX and RX airtime
+• TX airtime and RX airtime

 Packet Statistics:

-• Broken down by flood vs. direct
+• Duplicates, broken down by flood vs. direct

 • Auto-queries the repeater on open; shows a loading spinner until data arrives

-• Pull-to-refresh or refresh button to re-query
+• Pull-to-refresh or refresh button in the app bar to re-query

 • Routing mode popup and path management dialog in app bar (these controls appear on all management sub-screens, not just Status)